-Minors in Art
+Minors in Art + Design

 The Art minor allows students to acquire foundational knowledge of the discipline of Art.
 To complete an Art minor, students are required to take three art foundations courses that will introduce them to the fundamentals of art and design principles.
 This set of three courses includes ART 1020: Design Studio: Surface and Process, ART 1030: Drawing Studio: Perception and Color, and ART 1120: Media Studio: Space and Time.
 Students are also required to take two Art History courses, to gain an understanding of the underlying theoretical and historical principles in Art.
 Finally, students complete the Art minor by taking two art elective courses of their choice.